-Not only that, but thanks to the pandemic, Black Friday in-store shopping could look completely different than last year.
+If standing in an enormous crowd at Walmart to get the best Black Friday deals gives you anxiety, you’re not alone.
+Last year in 2020, thanks to the pandemic, Black Friday in-store shopping differed completely from 2019.
+Some stores adjusted in-store shopping hours, and Black Friday may have changed forever.
 Will stores even offer specific deals you can only get in person?
-Jury’s still out but we’ll let you know as soon as we hear about any unexpected changes.
+The jury’s still out, but we’ll let you know as soon as we hear about any unexpected changes.

 1. Get Black Friday online deals sooner than Friday.

-Some stores (looking at you, Walmart), still had a couple Doorbusters only available if you showed up on Black Friday, but you could get the bulk of their Black Friday offerings and Doorbusters early and online.
+Some stores (looking at you, Walmart) still had a couple of Doorbusters only available if you showed up on Black Friday, but you could get the bulk of their Black Friday offerings and Doorbusters early and online.

 2. Start shopping after Halloween this year, or even sooner.